Freeletics Weights Journeys

 The recommended weight for each exercise includes the weight of the bar.
 For example: Back Squats 40kg (88 lbs) = barbell 20kg (44 lbs) + 10kg (22 lbs) weight on each side

-Please note that the minimum lifting weight within the Weights Training Journeys is 15 kg.
-In the case where you are assigned less than 20 kg, you can use a light barbell.
+Please note, in the case where you are assigned less than 20 kg, you can use a light barbell, dumbbells, or weight plates.

 It is necessary to properly warm-up for each Weight Interval.
 For this reason, each Interval starts with three to five warm-up sets.
 The weight will gradually increase after every set to prepare you to perform at your best during each Interval.
 If the suggested weight is too heavy, you can give the appropriate feedback between sets.